On the Role of Collective Sensing and Evolution in Group Formation: Introduction

+The contribution of this work can be summarized as follows: (i) it unifies and expands on the results of previous work in a framework that combines evolution and social learning via neural networks \citep{hein15_evolut_distr_sensin_collec_comput_animal_popul,torney11_signal_evolut_cooper_forag_dynam_envir}; (ii) it quantifies the effect of environmental conditions on the evolutionary fitness of different foraging strategies; (iii) it identifies environmental conditions under which a gregarious population can invade an individualistic population; (iv) it validates previous work by showing that, in a limited region of the parameter space, gregariousness is the evolutionary-fittest strategy; and (v) it shows empirically that groups can emerge from a randomly-initialized population as a result of interactions between natural selection and collective sensing.

-The article is structured as follows: In section \ref{method} we describe the model.
-In section \ref{lit} we situate our work within the Agent-Based Modeling literature.
-In section \ref{results} we comment on our results and their implications.
-In section \ref{conclusions} we summarize our work and its contribution to the literature.
+The article is structured as follows.
+In Section \ref{lit} this work is situated within the Agent-Based Modeling literature.
+The experiments are described in Section \ref{exp}, while the model is described in Section \ref{method}.
+Section \ref{results} comments on the results and their implications, which are summarized and discussed in Section \ref{conclusions}.